robofoxy/race_track_layer/README.md

 * *race\_track\_layer* clears old footprint locations and creates obstacles new footprint areas.

-* *race\_track\_layer* detects other robot's speeds and directions, then sets inflation cost of 120 to their race tracks.
+* *race\_track\_layer* detects other robot's speeds and directions, then sets inflation cost between 240 and 40 to their race tracks.

 * Race tracks are triangles that start from midpoints of footprints of robots.